 All dog owners should be aware of Lyme disease, its symptoms, how it is treated, and how it is prevented.

 If you are a dog owner who wants to learn more about Lyme disease in dogs and what symptoms to look for, then the following information is important for you to know.

-Lyme disease is caused by a bacteria called Borrelia burgdorferi (have fun pronouncing that).
+Lyme disease is caused by a bacteria called Borrelia burgdorferi (good luck pronouncing that.)